treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 You might consider asking them when they plan to be present and how they plan to operate (will they be writing code or only helping others write code).

 When sprinting, try to empathize with your project maintainer.
-Empathizing is possibly the trickiest part of fully remote open source contributions, but I find it tricky even in-person.
+Empathy is challenging during remote open source contributions, but it can be a struggle even for in-person contributions.

-Try to consider what your project maintainer's motivations are and remember that they're often trying to balance getting many new contributors to their project, getting bugs fixed, and maintaining the quality and consistency of their code base.
+Consider what your project maintainer's motivations likely are and remember that they're often trying to balance **getting many new contributors to their project**, **getting bugs fixed**, and **maintaining the quality and consistency of their code base**.
+Balancing multiple goals which sometimes compete with each other can be a challenge.

-Text-based communication is hard, so seize your face-to-face communication while you're at the sprints and try to imagine what's going on in your project maintainers head in case you do decide to continue contributing at home.
+Text-based communication is hard, so **seize your face-to-face communication while you're at the sprints** and try to get a sense for how your project maintainer thinks.
-If you do contribute more after the sprints are over, that in-person empathy can help you continue to empathize remotely as well.
+If you do decide to contribute more after the sprints are over, **that in-person empathy can help you continue to empathize remotely as well**.

 Some other places you may want to use empathy: empathizing with users of your code/documentation/design (someone is going to use your work) and the other sprinters in the room with you.
-If there are other new sprinters around you, they might appreciate a congratulatory high five after they their code working.
+If there are other new sprinters around you, they might appreciate congratulate fellow sprinters after they get their code working.

 If you bring snacks, candy, donuts, or a small power strip to expand one power strip port into multiple, **your kindness might give you happy neighbors at the sprints**.